 Having said that, all natural sources of water available is unsafe to drink in the Everest region for health reasons.
 Instead, you should drink bottled mineral water, boiled water, or use purification tablets or iodine for making all natural sources of water drinkable.
 Other possible option is using SteriPEN for water purification.

 You can purchase bottled water and boiled water on the teahouses in the Everest region.
 But make sure you are not throwing plastic bottles everywhere, and the best option is using reusable metallic water bottle or disposing water bottle, plastic waste in proper places.

 Hence, drinking water is not a real major problem while trekking in the Everest region, but the water tastes is not so good.
 This means the taste of water after purification might be a problem for many trekkers during Everest Base Camp trek.
 So we suggest you two possible alternatives for good water taste.

 If you are using iodine tablets for drinking water purification, wait for 40 minutes and add chlorine dioxide tablets to make the water tastes like chlorine.
 Another alternative may be adding vitamin drink tablets with electrolytes for improving its taste and your energy.

-8. Accommodation conveniences are basic, but comfortable
+8. Accommodation conveniences are limited

 Along the trekking routes, the accommodation conveniences at lodges/guesthouses would remain very basic, but comfortable.
 In general, it consists of double/twin sharing room or dormitory rooms including mattress and a quilt or blanket.